a-kravets/Data-Engineering-101/Module-002/README.md

 # ETL PIPELINE

-My ETL pipline is structured to read data from OLTP table (orders in csv), create Postgres database, insert values and process create a new schema and load data.
+My ETL pipline is structured to read data from OLTP table (orders in csv), create Postgres database, insert values and create a new schema and load data.

 # FILES